US sends Covid-19 surge team to southwest Missouri after Delta variant fuels rise in cases and hospitalizations - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jen Christensen, Lauren Mascarenhas, Deidre McPhillips and Virginia Langmaid contributed to this report.
+CNN’s Naomi Thomas Jen Christensen, Lauren Mascarenhas, Deidre McPhillips and Virginia Langmaid contributed to this report.

 Comments